eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

   .. note::

-    A *Super_client* does not behave as a *Server* as it only receives the discovery information through the *Server* it is connected to.
+    A |SUPER_CLIENT| does not behave as a *Server* as it only receives the discovery information through the *Server* to which it is connected.
-    Also, the discovery information the *Server* relays concerns only about the endpoints (DataReaders and DataWriters) that has been discovered in the discovery server network.
-    Any DomainParticipant discovered by the *Server* with no endpoints will not be known by the *Super_client*.
+    Any DomainParticipant discovered by the *Server* with no endpoints will not be known by the |SUPER_CLIENT|.

 - *Servers* do not require any beforehand knowledge of their *clients*, but their |GuidPrefix_t-api| and locator list (where they are listening) must match the one provided to the *clients*.